eric-erki/HomeGenie/source/content/docs/interconnect.md

-be installed as an additional feature from "Interfaces/Protocols" category of HomeGenie package repository (see *"Installing additional drivers and features"* in the [Setup](#/docs/setup) page), in which case the HomeGenie server itself will provide the MQTT service.
+be installed as an additional feature from "Interfaces/Protocols" category of HomeGenie package repository (see *"Installing additional drivers and features"* in the [Setup](#/docs/setup) page), in which case the HomeGenie server itself will provide the MQTT broker service.

 <div class="media-container">
     <img self="size-medium" src="images/docs/interconnections_04.jpg" />